 Types of CIS Microform

-publications, including Department and agency annual reports and special
+Executive branch publications, including Department and agency annual reports and special recurring publications

-publications, including reprints from magazines and newspapers, professional
+Nongovernmental publications, including reprints from magazines and newspapers, professional journals, etc.

 Serial Set Index (Reference Z1223 Z9 C65 1975)